 - Development and permitting of renewable energy projects.

 - Real estate and eminent domain transactions involving transmission and distribution matters.

-With more than 400 attorneys firm wide, Taft’s energy attorneys are able to draw upon the experience and knowledge of other practice group attorneys, including the firm’s environmental and real estate attorneys.
+With approximately 450 attorneys firm wide, Taft’s energy attorneys are able to draw upon the experience and knowledge of other practice group attorneys, including the firm’s environmental and real estate attorneys.